Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/add-users/remove-former-employee-step-7.md

 ### <a name="how-to-get-fastest-response-for-account-termination"></a>Hesap sonlandırma işlemi için hızlı yanıt alma

-**En Hızlı**: Exchange yönetim merkezini (PowerShell kullanarak) veya Azure Active Directory yönetim merkezini kullanın. Şirket içi ortamında, değişikliğin DirSync üzerinden eşitlenmesi birkaç saat sürebilir.
+**Fastest**: Use the Exchange admin center (use PowerShell) or Azure Active Directory admin center.
+In an on-premises environment, it can take several hours to sync the change through DirSync.

-**Şirket içinde Exchange Datacenter'da bulunan kullanıcılar için en hızlısı**: Azure Active Directory yönetim merkezini/Exchange yönetim merkezini kullanarak oturumu sonlandırın VE değişiklikleri şirket içi ortamda da yapın.
-Aksi takdirde DirSync, Azure Active Directory yönetim merkezindeki/Exchange yönetim merkezindeki değişikliğin üzerine yazar.
+**Fastest for a user with presence on-premises and in the Exchange Datacenter**: Terminate the session using Azure Active Directory admin center/Exchange admin center AND make the change in the on-premises environment as well.
+Otherwise, the change in Azure Active Directory admin center/Exchange admin center will be overwritten by DirSync.

 ## <a name="related-content"></a>İlgili içerik